Third Battle of Fallujah

-The Third Battle of Fallujah, code-named Operation Breaking Terrorism (عملية كسر الإرهاب) by the Iraqi government, was a military operation against ISIL launched to capture the city of Fallujah and its suburbs, located about 69 km west of the Iraqi capital Baghdad.
+The Third Battle of Fallujah, code-named Operation Breaking Terrorism (عملية كسر الإرهاب) by the Iraqi government, was a military operation against ISIL launched to capture the city of Fallujah and its suburbs, located about 69 km west of Baghdad, the capital of Iraq.
 The operation began on 22 May 2016, three months after the Iraqi forces had started the total siege of Fallujah.
 On 26 June, Iraqi forces recaptured the city of Fallujah, before recapturing the remaining pocket of ISIL resistance in Fallujah's western outskirts two days later.

 Background

 Fallujah was the first city seized by ISIL in Iraq in January 2014.
 Iraqi forces completely surrounded the western city after they recaptured Ramadi in February 2016.
-ISIL militants prevented people from leaving the city.

 Fallujah was considered to be the second most important stronghold of ISIL in Iraq, after Mosul.

 Preparations

 The Iraqi Army published a statement on 22 May 2016, and asked residents of the battlefield to leave the area through secured routes.
 The Iraqi Army also said that local residents who could not move should raise white flags on top of their roofs.

 Prior to the Battle of Fallujah, some Shia militias framed the impending campaign using extreme rhetoric, referring to the city as a "tumor" to be eradicated, as "Fallujah the whore," and as a "nest of traitors and criminals."
 The fight to retake Fallujah was often portrayed sectarian terms: for instance, one Shia militia launched rockets at the city painted with the word "Nimr" – referring to Nimr al-Nimr, the Shia cleric executed by Saudi Arabia earlier that year.